 Around the turn of the 20th century, Carnegie set a goal to fund the creation of 2,508 free public libraries across the English-speaking world.
 That goal inspired Brooks and Bol to set their own goal of surpassing 2,508 Little Free Libraries by the end 2013.
 They wound up exceeding that goal in August of 2012, a year and a half before their target date.

 By 2010, the name Little Free Library was established and the purpose of these Little Free Library book exchanges became clear: to share good books and bring communities together.

-As Bol and Brooks continued to give away Little Libraries with wooden charter signs, engraved with official charter numbers, curiosity and demand for more Libraries grew.
+As Bol and Brooks continued to give away Little Free Libraries with wooden charter signs, engraved with official charter numbers, curiosity and demand for more Libraries grew.

-The movement centered on the enthusiasm of early adopters and stewards, who were crucial advocates.
+The acceleration centered on the enthusiasm of early adopters and stewards, who were crucial advocates.
 Some small grants and informal partnerships began to have an impact on Little Free Library’s ability to keep up with demand.

 The year 2011 brought national media attention, and by the end of the year there were nearly 400 Little Free Libraries in existence.
 That number would skyrocket to over 4,000 Libraries by the end of 2012, the same year in which Little Free Library became a registered 501(c)(3) nonprofit organization.